 Helping Lancashire businesses cut energy costs and carbon emissions - for free.
 We’ve yet to meet a business that didn’t want to do more to make its processes leaner and greener.
 Cutting carbon means cutting energy, and the more energy you cut the more money you save.
 It’s a virtuous circle, and one Lancashire businesses can now access more easily thanks to MaCaW.
 MaCaW helps Lancashire SMEs to reduce their carbon footprint and save on energy costs by producing a comprehensive energy report that offers energy saving recommendations.
 Then we can provide matched grant funding of up to [...]

-6 behavioural changes you can make Cut your carbon footprint to benefit your bottom line There are lots of things you can do to save money and cut your carbon emissions.
+6 behavioural changes you can make Cut your carbon footprint to benefit your bottom line Energy saving?
+Make some behavioural changes There are lots of things you can do to save money and cut your carbon emissions.
 Upgrading to energy efficient appliances, switching to smart metering, investing in renewable energy sources and installing insulation can all make a big difference.
 But sometimes, making changes doesn’t require a major investment – it just needs everyone to think about their actions and modify their behaviour.
-Here are six ways that a change of behaviour could benefit your energy efficiency: 1.
-Turn off the lights Natural light [...]
+Here are six ways that a change of behaviour could benefit your energy efficiency: 1. [...]

 Make the most of support available for Lancashire SMEs Mark Nelson, Business Engagement Officer, MaCaW Project, University of Central Lancashire According to the Carbon Trust, 67 per cent of consumers support the demand for “green” products and there is a wealth of free support available to SMEs across the county.
 As businesses grow and enter new supply chains, it is becoming a common requirement to demonstrate the commitment to reducing carbon footprints.
 For many businesses, this is a daunting task.
 However, there are plenty of simple ways that businesses can address this, with additional benefits including significant cost [...]